luxonis/depthai-docs-website/source/pages/faq.rst

 As such, we have many mechanisms to allow direct communication:
  - `discuss.luxonis.com <https://discuss.luxonis.com/>`__.
 Use this for starting any public discussions, ideas, product requests, support requests etc. or generally to engage with the Luxonis Community.
 While you're there, check out this awesome visual-assistance device being made with DepthAI for the visually-impaired, `here <https://discuss.luxonis.com/d/40-questions-re-depthai-usb3-ffc-edition-cameras>`__.
  - `Luxonis Github <https://github.com/luxonis>`__.
 Feel free to make Github issues in any/all of the pertinent repositories with questions, feature requests, or issue reports.
 We usually respond within a couple hours (and often w/in a couple minutes).
 For a summary of our Github repositories, see :ref:`here <Where are the Github repositories?
 Is DepthAI Open Source?>`.
- - `Luxonis Community Discord <https://luxonis.com/discord>`__.
-Use this for real-time communication with our engineers.
-We can even make dedicated channels for your project/effort public or private in here for discussions as needed.

 .. include::  /pages/includes/footer-short.rst